Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

        - clean configs
        - no service location unless STRICTLY required
        - it is FUCKING SIMPLE TO KEEP IT LIKE THAT!
     - keeping the structure clean is a no-brainer (once you know how it's done)
        - keeping the structure clean is very little time-consuming
        - since it's a no-brainer, it is like "muscle-memory"
+       - yes, it is boring
+       - that's why you can think about other (more important) problems while you do it!